 Having taken the bubble wrap off the screen for the first time I realised how careful I had to be.
 The windscreen was very shiny, sleek and quite heavy, but it was manageable for one person to lift in and out of the stanchion holes.
-And fitting it did turn out to be quite straightforward, although it did take all day and there was a lot of head scratching and contemplation sessions.
+And fitting it did turn out to be quite straightforward although it did take a couple of day and there was a lot of head scratching and contemplation sessions.
 This was because I realised that I had to get-this-in-one.
 It has to be done properly and with precision i.e. I couldn't mess this up.

 Alignment: Having first drilled and dressed the two bodywork stanchion holes, I offered up the screen to see what I had to do to make it fit perfectly.
 Essentially I needed to line it up with four reference points before drilling the brass uprights: